Aeriel Stiles

 Aeriel Stiles is an American guitarist from Hollywood, California.

 History

 In 1985, Stiles joined the band Kery Doll, taking the bassist slot to score a gig.
 Two months later, Stiles moved to guitar and the band shortened the name to Doll.
 In 1986, the bass player Michael Hannon left to form Salty Dog and Doll dissolved.

-Stiles co-founded the American glam metal band Pretty Boy Floyd and was the guitarist from 1987–1988, and 1991–1994.
+Stiles co-founded the American glam metal band Pretty Boy Floyd and was the guitarist from 1986–1988, and 1991–1994.
+Stiles wrote 8 of the 11 songs that ended up the Pretty Boy Floyd debut Leather Boyz with Electric Toyz (1989) with the exception of the single “Rock and Roll (Is Gonna Set the Night on Fire)”, the Mötley Crüe cover “Toast of the Town” and “Slam Dunk” (Kevin DuBrow, Harry Perris) (released for the 1991 movie Switch and issued as a Japanese bonus track).
+Stiles has writing credit on most of their last album Public Enemies (2017) on tracks 2-8, 10-13 and 15.
 He also played guitar for several years for The Richard Berry Group.
 Richard Berry is best known as the songwriter of "Louie Louie" and "Have Love Will Travel."
 They often played as the house band for the L.A.
 Doo Wop Society, backing other famous singers of the genre.

 Stratosphere

 In 1995 Aeriel Stiles created a band called "Stratosphere".
 The band was then forced to take nearly a year hiatus when Stiles suffered a back injury which required surgery.
 Afterwards, Stiles recorded an additional 10 songs at his home studio.
 They narrowed the 15 tracks down to 10 and released the CD "Time" in 1997.
 The band recruited drummer Jay Rezendes and bassist John Binkley in time to appear on the cover art, but the "Time" CD was already finished prior.

 Stratosphere began playing regular shows in the L.A. area.
 Aeriel Stiles was nominated by Rock City News magazine for best guitarist for three consecutive years.
 Their live shows were a retro-hippie stage set which featured many lighting effects, including the use of invisible fluorescent paints which made Jeff Alpin's artwork banners and scrims reveal hidden images when the black lights came on.
 The band played its final live shows in 2002.
 The band eventually disbanded before its second CD was completed.

 In 2003, Stiles, Purcell, and Rabatin formed the Psychedelic Blues Experience as a working cover band for about a year.
 In 2005, Stiles and Purcell joined up again and formed Throttlehold, an original metal band in the vein of Tool but with electronica elements.
 Stiles relocated to Nashville in 2006 and is in the process of forming another group.